 The Bottom Line

-Standing desks can help back pain, but the mechanism isn’t what most people expect.
-The benefit comes from postural variation—the ability to change positions throughout the day—not from standing itself.
+Standing desks can help back pain.
+But the mechanism isn’t what most people expect.
+The benefit comes from postural variation — the ability to change positions throughout the day — not from standing itself.